THE MEMORY OF THE CITY

 Using underlines to indicate stress, kotopú, amelía, atsha, alémarobis.

-For declension, the first vowel of the vocative ending always steals stress, even when strong vowels are present elsewhere in the word; this is also true of the accusative ending and plural genitive endings (due to compensatory lengthening).
+In nouns, the first vowel of the vocative ending always steals stress, even when strong vowels are present elsewhere in the word; this is also true of the accusative ending and plural genitive endings (due to compensatory lengthening).

 Nouns

 Conventions: graphemes in () disappear when following a vowel, and graphemes in [] disappear when following a consonant.
-Empty cells copy from the left; all forms are possible.

 See the note above for stress rules induced by declension.